 Talking to an Anaheim Dog Attack Attorney

 Because dog attack claims are complex, dealing with the insurance company on your own is rarely a good idea.
 Most companies hit unrepresented claimants with low-ball offers that don’t come close to the total worth of the claim.
-Schedule a free consultation with an Anaheim dog attack attorney from the Compass Law Group, PC. to review the particulars of your case and ensure you get everything you deserve.
+Schedule a free consultation with an Anaheim dog attack attorney from the Compass Law Group, LLP. to review the particulars of your case and ensure you get everything you deserve.